from Double Fine seeks funding for a strategy game called

 how it provides us a chance to dust off a lot of flocking puns we haven't gotten

-to use in almost four flocking years.
-A preliminary
+to use in almost four flocking years

-website is online, offering a
+is online, offering a

 here's word on how this plays out: